JetBrains/amper/docs/GradleMigration.md

 # Step 7.
 Migrate other Gradle subprojects

-After the previous step you have your Gradle subproject fully migrated to Amper.
-You may now consider to migrate the rest of the subprojects.
+After the previous step, you have your Gradle subproject fully migrated to Amper.
+You may now consider migrating the rest of the subprojects.